 —M.C.
 Sears, Amazon.com, June 19, 2022

-The BRS Story
+The Basic Reading Series Story

 Dr. Donald Rasmussen and Lynn Goldberg developed the BASIC READING SERIES in the early 1960s at the Miquon School, a small parent-teacher cooperative near Philadelphia.
 At that time, most children were taught to read using the “sight” or “look-say” method epitomized by the “Dick and Jane” readers, and many were left behind.
 Don and Lynn knew there must be a better way, so they spent five years developing their own reading program based on the work of the renowned linguist Leonard Bloomfield.
 They called their method “inductive whole-word phonics, with a strong linguistics research base”.